johnidm/johnidm/README.md

 I served as the technical lead for a mobile project that integrates with legacy systems, providing technical guidance to enhance the team's skills.
 I supervised tasks of utmost complexity and importance for the project, ensuring their effective execution.

-Key technologies: Python, Django, Typescript, Angular 4+, PostgreSQL, Docker, GitLab, React Native, Java Script, RabbitMQ, Delphi 5.
+Key technologies: Python, Django, Typescript, Angular, PostgreSQL, Docker, React Native, Java Script, RabbitMQ, Delphi.

 ### Smarket Solutions (Brazil) - Frontend Developer - (Sep 2016 to May 2017)